sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 ### What are check command tokens?

-Sensu check plugins may use command line arguments for execution options, such as thresholds, file paths, URls, and credentials.
+Sensu check plugins may use command line arguments for execution options, such as thresholds, file paths, URLs, and credentials.
 In some cases, the command line arguments may need to differ per client in a Sensu [client subscription][subscribers].
 Sensu check command tokens, a pattern containing a dot notation client attribute key (e.g.